-To send a message to a NetBIOS domain, type: cifsClient send -d domainname -m "message"
+- To send a message to a specific connected user, type: cifsClient send -u username -m "message" - To send a message to a NetBIOS domain, type: cifsClient send -d domainname -m "message"

 - 1. A file may be sent as the message using the -f filename option, or the message can be read from standard input. - 2.
 The domainname is optional.
 The default domain is the AIX Fast Connect server's domain. - 3.
 The target computer must be enabled to receive messages, using messaging software.
 On Windows NT clients, the messaging service is started by default.
+To start the messaging service on Windows 98, run the following command:

+WIN95> winpopup

-To start the messaging service on Windows 95 or Windows 98, run the following command: WIN95> winpopup - 4.
-When share-level security is enabled (share\level\security=1), the user-specified messaging command cifsClient send -u username is not supported.
+4. When share-level security is enabled (share_level_security=1), the user-specified messaging command cifsClient send -u username is not supported.